alcachofass/TubeDownloaderGUI/README.md

 # TubeDownloaderGUI
 Info:

-This is a very basic, limited, feature-poor front-end for youtube-dl.
-It allows for (my) basic needs with a copy/paste workflow familiar to Windows users.
+This is a basic front-end for youtube-dl.
+It allows for my basic needs with a copy/paste workflow familiar to Windows users.

 Requirements:

-Place ffmpeg files and youtube-dl files in \Bin.
+Place ffmpeg files and youtube-dl executables in \Bin.
+This program will reference those files, however they are not included here.

-Folder hiearchy should look somewhat like this:

-\Bin

-\Log

-TubeDownloaderGUI.exe
+The \Log folder contains pre-requisite check data as well as a log of URLs pasted.